 I remember reading Henri Lefebvre’s Introduction to Modernity about two years ago.
 In late June on the morning elektrichkas from Zheleznodorozhny to Moscow.
 I think that few books have given me such delight.
-There’s a phrase from a poem by Umberto Saba where he talks of the old city (Citta’ Vecchia):
+There’s a phrase from a poem by Umberto Saba where he talks of Trieste’s old city (Citta’ Vecchia):

 Qui degli umili sento in compagnia